ducalex/retro-go/PORTING.md

 ./rg_tool.py build-img launcher --target esp32s3-devkit-c
 ```

-Since we aren't using other setups, like ODROID-GO, we will be building `/img` files, not `.fw`.
+Since we aren't using other setups, like ODROID-GO, we will be building `.img` files, not `.fw`.
 Use `./rg_tool.py build-img` to build imgs.

 **Make sure a basic setup is working before continuing to patch the code for your setup**

 If it doesn't, refer to [BUILDING.md](BUILDING.md).
 Also check your `esp-idf` installation and make sure you have it set up in your environment (run `idf.py --version` to check)
 ```